misidegames/.github/profile/README.md

 ---

-*ATLYSS is more than just a game - it's an adventure waiting to be discovered.
+*MISIDE is more than just a game - it's an adventure waiting to be discovered.
 Join us as we continue to build and expand this unique world together!*